INTEGRAL: Instruments

 The spectrometer aboard INTEGRAL is SPI, the SPectrometer of INTEGRAL.
 It was conceived and assembled by the French Space Agency CNES, with PI institutes in Toulouse/France and Garching/Germany.
 It observes radiation between 20 keV and 8 MeV.
 SPI has a coded mask of hexagonal tungsten tiles, above a detector plane of 19 germanium crystals (also packed hexagonally).
 The high energy resolution of 2 keV at 1 MeV is capable to resolve all candidate gamma-ray lines.
 The Ge crystals are actively cooled with a mechanical system of Stirling coolers to about 80K.

 IBIS and SPI use active detectors to detect and veto charged particles that lead to background radiation.
 The SPI ACS (AntiCoincidence Shield) consists of a BGO scintillator blocks surrounding the camera and aperture, detecting all charged particles, and photons exceeding an energy of about 75 keV, that would hit the instrument from directions different from the aperture.
 A thin layer of plastic scintillator behind the tungsten tiles serves as additional charged-particle detector within the aperture.

 The large effective area of the ACS turned out to be useful as an instrument in its own right.
 Its all-sky coverage and sensitivity make it a natural gamma-ray burst detector, and a valued component of the IPN (InterPlanetary Network).

 Dual JEM-X units provide additional information on sources at soft and hard X-rays, from 3 to 35 keV.
 Aside from broadening the spectral coverage, imaging is more precise due to the shorter wavelength.
 Detectors are gas scintillators (xenon plus methane) in a microstrip layout, below a mask of hexagonal tiles.

 INTEGRAL includes an Optical Monitor (OMC) instrument, sensitive from 500 to 580 nm.
 It acts as both a framing aid, and can note the activity and state of some brighter targets, e.g. it had been useful to monitor supernova light over months from SN2014J.

 The spacecraft also includes a radiation monitor, INTEGRAL Radiation Environment Monitor (IREM), to note the orbital background for calibration purposes.
 IREM has an electron and a proton channel, though radiation up to cosmic rays can be sensed.
 Should the background exceed a preset threshold, IREM can shut down the instruments.

 Scientific results

 INTEGRAL contributes to multi-messenger astronomy, detecting gamma rays from the first merger of two neutron stars observed in gravitational waves, and from a fast radio burst.

+Due to IBIS's high sensitivity, a detailed time-resolved spectroscopy of a GRB with a fluence in range of 20-200 keV was made possible for the first time with the observation of GRB 030131 by INTEGRAL.

 By 2025, 2258 refereed papers were published that benefit from INTEGRAL data which corresponds on average to one paper every 3.5 days.